SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Arcane Tradition

-When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through a specific school (see "[Arcane Traditions](#section-arcane-traditions)").
+When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through a specific [school](#section-arcane-traditions).

 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.